gorgusdev/neutral-state-router/README.md

 For browsers without native Promises a polyfill is needed.
 The es6-promise is one possible polyfill.

-The router should be compatible with latest verions of Chrome, Firefox and Safari.
-IE8 should work with ES5 polyfills like es5-shim and es5-sham.
-IE9 and later should work with only a Promise polyfill.
+The router should be compatible with latest verions of Chrome, Firefox, Safari, Edge and IE11.

-To get full history functionallity on IE8 and IE9 the `RouterBrowserHistory` must be configured with a history iframe element.

 ## TODO